Managing dynamic table bundles

 YTsaurus provides flexible management of dynamic table bundles.
-For each bundle you can set the number of tablet nodes, the distribution of threads across thread pools, and memory by categories.
+For each bundle, you can set the number of tablet nodes, distribute threads across thread pools, and allocate memory by categories.
 If a node fails, automation will assign a new node from the spare pool to the bundle.

 Overview

 The system that manages bundles is called the Bundle controller.
 It manages instances of tablet nodes.
-Each node is bound to a certain bundle or is in the spare pool.
-Each bundle and instance belongs to a specific zone—a set of instances that share the same spare pool.
+Each node is linked to a certain bundle or is in the spare pool.
+Each bundle and instance belongs to a specific zone — a set of instances that share the same spare pool.
 Currently, only one zone is supported: zone_default.

-The Bundle controller sets the node_tag_filter attribute on each bundle in the form zone_default/<bundle_name>.
+The Bundle controller sets the node_tag_filter attribute on each bundle, which looks like zone_default/<bundle_name>.
 This value is also written to the user_tags attribute of all nodes assigned to the bundle.
 Each node can belong to no more than one bundle.
-In case of node failure, the Bundle controller automatically assigns a new node to the bundle.
+If a node fails, the Bundle controller automatically assigns the bundle a new one.

-For each bundle, you can specify its configuration: the number of tablet nodes, the number of tablet cells per node, the distribution of memory by categories, and the number of threads in certain thread pools.
-You can manage these settings through the user interface on the bundle's page.
+You can specify a configuration for each bundle: the number of tablet nodes, the number of tablet cells per node, the distribution of memory by categories, and the number of threads in certain thread pools.
+You can manage these settings through the user interface on the bundle page.

 The Bundle controller also manages the accounts where the bundle's tablet cell changelogs and snapshots are stored.